How to Get a Mortgage with a High DTI Ratio (2024 Update)

 SHARE

-Your debt-to-income (DTI) ratio is a key factor in determining mortgage approval, as it assesses your ability to take on new debt.
-Getting a mortgage with a high DTI ratio can be challenging, but it's not always a dealbreaker.
+Your debt-to-income (DTI) ratio is a key factor in determining mortgage approval because it assesses your ability to take on new debt.
+Getting a mortgage with a high DTI ratio can be challenging, but it's not impossible.

-Some mortgage lenders may still greenlight your application if you have a good credit rating (670 FICO or higher) and a strong income.
-They often provide tailored mortgage solutions just for this scenario.
+Some mortgage lenders may still greenlight your application if you have a good credit rating (a 670 FICO score or higher) and a strong income.
+Lenders often provide tailored mortgage solutions just for this scenario.

 You can also actively improve your DTI before applying for a mortgage.
-For example, trimming debt or boosting your income through a raise at your primary job can quickly tip the scales in your favor.
+For example, trimming debt or boosting your income at your primary job can quickly tip the scale in your favor.

 If you're looking to buy a house, you can simplify the mortgage approval process with a skilled local buyer's agent.
 Their established lender relationships and expertise in preparing applications boost your approval chances.
 Start now by finding a top agent in your area.